ltw-webdev-javascript/curriculum/whats-yo-name.md

         text: |
           The variable `newName` will hold whatever someone types into the dialogue box.

-          The `prompt()` is a function built into Javascript that will display a dialogue people can type into.
+          The `prompt()` is a function built into JavaScript that will display a dialogue people can type into.
       - num: 3
         text: |
           The if-statement is going to compare the contents of `newName` against the string `'Thomas'`.